cgao-comp/RumorMixer/README.md

 ## Overview

-This is the code for our paper **RumorMixer: Exploring Echo Chamber Effect and Platform Heterogeneity for Rumor Detection**.
+This is the code for our paper **RumorMixer: Exploring Echo Chamber Effect and Platform Heterogeneity for Rumor Detection**, ECML-PKDD.
 It is a differentiable architecture search framework based on GraphMixer for rumor detection.

 ## Requirements: